 Frequency: 1 or 2 emails per week.

 Pricing: Divinations is Freemium.
-You have both free articles and paid ones which cost $200 per year.
+You have free and paid articles, which cost $200 per year.

 Pricing: GrowthList is a paid newsletter.
 The monthly subscription costs $79, with the last week reports included.

 Description of the newsletter: Every is a bundle business-focused newsletters from different professionals in all sorts of different industries.
 Every day, there is an analysis and commentary from the practitioner's perspective.

 Their goal is to provide you with the insights and tools you need to succeed in today's ever-changing business landscape.